 FOR THE DISH

 - 2 tbsp butter

-- ¼ cup kale pesto (or more to your liking)
+- 1/4 cup truffle pesto (or more to your liking)

-- Add the kale, basil, lemon juice, cashews, garlic, salt and olive oil into a food processor and whiz it up really good until it becomes almost a paste.
-You might have to add the kale half at a time.
+- Add the basil, lemon juice, pine nuts, garlic, salt, truffle oil and olive oil into a food processor and whiz it up really good until it becomes almost a paste.

 - If you need to, add a little more olive oil to reach your desired consistency.
 Put into a small bowl or jar and set aside.